How much does an energy broker bond cost in Washington, D.C.?

 Washington, D.C., energy broker bonds remain in full force and effect until canceled.
 The surety can cancel the bond at any time by giving written notice of cancellation to the commission.
 Termination becomes effective 30 days after the notice is received.

-The bond can be extended for additional 1-year terms with a continuation certificate issued by the surety.
+The bond can be extended for additional one-year terms with a continuation certificate issued by the surety.

 How to become an energy broker in Washington DC